 - After Rosie, Barack Obama was this to him.

-- And we can now add Jon Stewart to the list.
+- Later on, Jon Stewart to the list.

 - Awesome McCoolname: Might also be interpreted as a Prophetic Name, given his knack for trumpeting himself.

 - Brooklyn Rage: Made efforts to cultivate this image over the years, despite not being native.
 Trump's persona is that of a straight-talking, tough New Yorker whose face resembles a pit bull in repose.
 And yet he doesn't know how to eat NY-style pizza correctly.